waldronlab/ProjectAsPackage/README.md

 ## How to make your own copy of ProjectAsPackage on GitHub

+[ProjectAsPackage](https://www.github.com/waldronlab/ProjectAsPackage) is set up as a GitHub "template" allowing you to initiate a new repository with it as the starting point for a new analysis.
 Click on "[Use this template](https://github.com/waldronlab/ProjectAsPackage/generate)" to create a new GitHub repo starting with this code.

-[ProjectAsPackage](https://www.github.com/waldronlab/ProjectAsPackage) is set up as a GitHub "template" allowing you to initiate a new repository with it as the starting point for a new analysis.
-[Transfer to your own GitHub repo](https://github.com/waldronlab/ProjectAsPackage/generate).

 ## Building